Notable Historic Events

 illegal to manufacture, sell or transport alcohol.
 In spite of the best efforts of

-the Department of the Treasury to enforce this law with the Volstead Act,
+the Department of the Treasury to enforce this law,

-they could not stop the mass distribution of alcohol.
-An unintended
+they cannot stop the mass distribution of alcohol.
+In

-1933 The Prohibition Amendment was repealed with the 21st Amendment.
+1933 Prohibition is repealed with the 21st Amendment.

 1942...Carole Lombard, the beautiful American